-Behind GlassBehind Glass, offers a layered exploration of motherhood as shown during the months of the burgeoning COVID-19 pandemic, as unprecedented stay-at-home measures swept across Australia and the World.
+Behind Glass aims to offer a layered exploration of motherhood as shown during the months of the burgeoning COVID-19 pandemic, as unprecedented stay-at-home measures swept across Australia and the World.
 It stands as both a creative commentary and an important cultural record.

 Born of the pandemic, shooting began for the series as the first stay-at-home orders came into force in Australia.
 Making portraits of those in her immediate community, It’s a body of work motivated by a need to make visible the unseen role of parenting during such isolation and one that evokes a spectrum of deep tenderness, tedium, quietude, love, frustration, fear, and despair.
-These works present the light and darkness of motherhood during these extended periods of lockdown; the use of soft lighting and tonal contrast bringing this metaphor to visual life.
+These works present the light and darkness of motherhood during these extended periods of lockdown.
+Behind glass, mother and child appear like living and breathing masterpieces – divine comedies of domesticity.

 Yet central to this story is also the concept of hope and connective awareness.
 Mothers joined through a collective experience.
 Through this work, the unseen is seen.